TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ```

-**Graph theory-esque queries**
+16. I hypothesize that LGR6, a stem cell regulation gene, may have some relationship to heart development.
+How is the human phenotype of Atrial Septal Defects related to LGR6 in the knowledge graph?

-17. Shortest path between an HPO term and a gene and return everything on the path and the path length, with and without using MSigDB.
+Shortest path between an HPO term and a gene and return everything on the path and the path length, with and without using MSigDB.

 ```graphql
 //With MSigDB relatioships